FelixCodeRepo/DungeonExplorer/README.md

 | Battle | n/a | Randomly generate 2-3 monsters, each one's attributes are ±50% of basic attributes of monster  | 2x times of basic attributes of monster generated | one MonsterLead generated | A monster with 0.3 times of attributes of Explorer plus a weapon generated |
 | Experience | n/a | Kill one monster, get 1 EXP | get 1 EXP | get 2 EXP | get 2 EXP, explorer attack = basic + this new weapon |

+Explorer has priority to attack and the monster with highest attack value will get hurt first.
+Monster: attack ± 50%, HP ± 50% of basic settings.
+When explorer EXP is larger than 12, HP = Full.
+When game is over, output all information of rooms explored.